Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 Thiessen's main route into the problem is symbol-first.
 The thesis proceeds through symbol categories and only later reaches whole-sign structure and encoding.
 Even where Chapter 10 begins to move toward underlying sign structure, tree relations, attachment points, and relative positioning, this move remains late and explicitly preliminary.

-So Thiessen's mistake is not that he misses structure.
+So Thiessen's limitation is not that he misses structure.

 It is that he mislocates the strongest explanatory weight too low: